Nainagarg19/Minikiosk/README.md

 4.Apply for Leave <br />
 5.Send Feedback to HOD <br />

-# In This Student Management System Project In Django Consist Of The Following Method:
+# In this Minikiosk In Django Consist Of The Following Method:

 * **student_management_app** – In this method which is the management system of the students and the staff.
 * **student_management_system** – In this method which is the main method of the system.